Environmental Toxic Chemical Contamination Case Experience

 The Firm also represents persons who have sustained brain and spinal cord injuries, whether from automobile accidents, falls, or other circumstances.
 Kevin Hannon has received special training in the mechanisms of injury, care and treatment, and special economic needs of spinal cord and head injured persons and has presented lectures in this specialized area.

-We have represented restrained passengers in a variety of car and truck accidents, suffering brain and spinal injuries, other physical injuries and emotional injuries and economic loss.
+We have represented restrained passengers in a variety of car and truck collisions, suffering brain and spinal injuries, other physical injuries and emotional injuries and economic loss.

 We represented a retired gentleman who was dropped while being transported by medical transport personnel down stairs in his home.
 He suffered loss of consciousness, altered taste and smell, severe memory loss and depression.

-The Hannon Law Firm, LLC’s clients include persons injured in automobile accidents and premises accidents, those injured by the negligence of doctors, and those suffering other physical and economic damage.
+The Hannon Law Firm, LLC’s clients include persons injured in automobile collisions and premises incidents, those injured by the negligence of doctors, and those suffering other physical and economic damage.
 As in example, in May, 2000, the Firm obtained a $535,000 judgment for an auto accident victim after rejecting the highest offer of $25,000 by the defendant’s insurer State Farm.

 Anhydrous Ammonia Spill